Relentless (1989 film): Production

-After the success of Maniac Cop, producer Leonard Shapiro of Shapiro-Glickenhaus Entertainment wanted to do another picture with director William Lustig, and presented him with a bunch of scripts that had been submitted to the company, Lustig came across a script by Phil Alden Robinson called "Sunset Slayer" that he thought was especially good, but Shapiro's company ran into financial problems, Lustig ended up making the film for CineTel Films, and changed the title of the film to Relentless, which was the original title of the 1985 Sam Raimi movie Crimewave, Lustig had contacted Raimi and asked him permission to use the title, Raimi approved, and he was given a special thanks in the film’s end credits.
+After the success of Maniac Cop, producer Leonard Shapiro of Shapiro-Glickenhaus Entertainment wanted to do another picture with director William Lustig, and presented him with a bunch of scripts that had been submitted to the company.
+Lustig came across a script by Phil Alden Robinson called "Sunset Slayer" that he thought was especially good, but when Shapiro's company ran into financial problems, Lustig ended up making the film for CineTel Films, and changed the title of the film to Relentless, which was the original title of the 1985 Sam Raimi movie Crimewave.
+Lustig had contacted Raimi and asked him permission to use the title.
+Raimi approved, and he was given a special thanks in the film’s end credits.

 Reception

-On Rotten Tomatoes the film has an approval rating of 33% based on reviews from 6 critics.
+The film received mixed reviews.
+On Rotten Tomatoes the film has an approval rating of 50% based on reviews from 6 critics.